top of page

 Common Problems with Cervical Lordosis

-Reversed Curve: Sometimes the curve can bend the wrong way due to serious injuries, poor posture, or spine problems.
-This can cause a lot of discomfort.
+2. Reversed Curve: Sometimes, the curve can bend the wrong way due to serious injuries, poor posture, or spine problems, which can cause a lot of discomfort.

 What Causes Problems with Cervical Lordosis?